Carolina Araujo (mathematician)

-Carolina Bhering de Araujo is a Brazilian mathematician specializing in algebraic geometry, including birational geometry, Fano varieties, and foliations.
+Carolina Bhering de Araujo (born in 1976) is a Brazilian mathematician specializing in algebraic geometry, including birational geometry, Fano varieties, and foliations.
+Other than her research in mathematics, she is also known for her efforts for improving the conditions for women mathematicians.

 Education and career

 Araujo was born and raised in Rio de Janeiro, Brazil.
 She did her undergraduate studies in Brazil, completing a degree in mathematics in 1998 from the Pontifical Catholic University of Rio de Janeiro.
 She earned her PhD in 2004 at Princeton University, where her dissertation, supervised by János Kollár, was titled The Variety of Tangents to Rational Curves.

 She is currently a researcher at the Instituto Nacional de Matemática Pura e Aplicada in Brazil (IMPA), and the only woman (as of 2018) on the permanent research staff at IMPA.
-She is also a Simons Associate at the Abdus Salam International Centre for Theoretical Physics (ICTCP).
+She is also a Simons Associate at the Abdus Salam International Centre for Theoretical Physics (ICTP).
 She is the vice-president of the Committee for Women in Mathematics at the International Mathematical Union.

 During and after her PhD, Araujo developed techniques related to Japanese mathematician Shigefumi Mori's proposed theory of rational curves of minimal degree, which she published in 2008.